Libyan army tackles rogue militias as two disband

 The head of Libya's national congress, Mohammed Magarief, met government and security officials in Benghazi late on Saturday and then announced the formation of a "security operations room".

-He said this would bring together the army and interior ministry forces with Defense Ministry brigades made up of former rebels and work to secure Benghazi.
+He said this would bring together the army and interior ministry forces with Defence Ministry brigades made up of former rebels and work to secure Benghazi.

 Besides saying he wanted to dissolve rogue militias, he said the government wanted the army to take over pro-government militias' compounds as a step towards integrating them into regular forces.